 Baked Pork Ruffle Fat Recipe

 The process of baking helps the ruffle to juice out its natural oil.
 Doing so makes the pork ruffle less in cholesterol, a healthier diet for pork lovers.
-It is much simpler to do since all you have to do is set the oven to bake it.
+In addition, it is much simpler to do since all you have to do is set the oven to bake it.

 Oven-fried Pork Ruffle Fat Recipe

-Likewise, it is much easier to do a baked pork ruffle since all you have to do is set the oven to fry it.
-It also makes it less cholesterol, which for those in a KETO diet, this could be the best snack for you.
+Likewise, it is much easier to do a baked pork ruffle since you have to set the oven to fry it.
+It also makes it less cholesterol, which for those in a KETO diet, could be the perfect snack for you.